How to Import Beauty Products into Japan: A Step-by-Step Guide

 The Ministry of Health, Labor, and Welfare (MHLW) supervises the regulation of beauty products.
 They fall under the Pharmaceutical and Medical Devices Law.
 The Pharmaceuticals and Medical Devices Agency (PMDA) conducts on-site and document-based inspections to check import applications from abroad.

 How are beauty products regulated in Japan?

-These products have mild action on the human body, which are intended to be applied to the human body through rubbing, sprinkling or other methods with the aim of cleaning, beautifying and increasing attractiveness, altering the appearance or to keeping the skin or hair in good condition.
+These products have mild action on the human body which are intended to be applied to the human body through rubbing, sprinkling, or other methods with the aim of cleaning, beautifying and increasing attractiveness, altering the appearance, or keeping the skin or hair in good condition.

 For example, cosmetics can be: